VMoonLightV/HToMuMu_CERN/Tutorial.md

 Categories:  [0.0, 0.19184615384615372, 0.44615384615384546, 1.0]

-Once you have this list, you need to manually copy these numbers in the dictionary call bdt_selections in the file ./plot_macros/plot_sim_vs_data.py and into the dictionary call bdt_cuts in the file ./scripts/split_tuples.py. <span style="color:Orange"> Would be nice if this list is saved in some file, so there is no need to manually copy the numbers.
+Once you have this list, you need to manually copy these numbers in the dictionary call bdt_selections in the file ./plot_macros/plot_sim_vs_data.py and into the dictionary call bdt_cuts in the file ./scripts/split_tuples.py. $\color{orange}[\text{Would be nice if this list is saved in some file, so there is no need to manually copy the numbers.}$

 Inside the code, there is a variable called use_bsConstrain.
-If you train the BDT model using bsConstrain variable, set it to True, if you don't want to use bsConstrain variables set it to False. <span style="color:Orange"> Would be nice to add this as an input parameter.
+If you train the BDT model using bsConstrain variable, set it to True, if you don't want to use bsConstrain variables set it to False. $\color{orange}\text{ Would be nice to add this as an input parameter.}$

 # Mass fits